-Only three of the last nine Hungarian Grands Prix have been won from pole position.
-Here’s everything you need to know about the history of each grid slot at the Hungaroring!
+Only three of the last ten Hungaroring have been won from pole position.
+Here’s everything you need to know about the history of each grid slot at the Hungarian Grand Prix!

 THE STATS IN BRIEF

-- Only three wins from pole in last nine years
+- Only three wins from pole in last ten years

 - Furthest back win from 14th